 Power of Words

-A field guide to writing product copy that earns trust.
+A field guide to product copy that earns trust.

-How readers hear tone, then three traps that quietly erode trust, then before and after edits, then two exercises, then the four ingredients you take home.
-Read in order.
-By the end you have a checklist, a vocabulary, and two exercises to run with your team on Monday.
+By the end you walk away with a checklist, a vocabulary, and two exercises to run with your team on Monday.
 Short on time?
-Skim the headlines and pull-outs.
+Skim the headlines and the pull-outs.

 How we read words

 What is a word?
-By the definition, it is a group of letters with meaning.
-So why do we become detectives the moment we read one?
+A group of letters with a meaning.
+So why do we turn into detectives the second we read one?

 I once asked my mom if I could go to a party.
-She replied, “Do whatever you want.”
-What did she mean by that?
-Can I actually do whatever I want?
-Or is it more like, do whatever you want, never mind?
-Or, don't ask me?
-Or is she pissed?
+She said, “Do whatever you want.”
+So what did that mean?
+Can I actually go?
+Or is it more like, go, whatever, I give up?
+Or, stop asking me?
+Or is she mad?

-Same four words.
-I still have to interpret what they mean.
+Four words, and I still have to figure out what they mean.
 That is how language works on us.
-It does not deliver meaning, it asks us to find it.
+It does not hand you the meaning.
+It asks you to go find it.

-A user opening your product is doing the same thing.
-They read your copy with a question in mind, and your words answer it before the interface does.
-That is the premise of this guide.
-Copy is not neutral.
-The way you phrase a sentence sets the temperature of the product.
-So we start with a small kit of patterns to notice, and a few to avoid.
+Someone opening your product is doing the exact same thing.
+They read your copy with a question in their head, and your words answer it before the interface gets a chance.
+That is the whole idea behind this guide.
+Copy carries a temperature.
+The way you phrase one sentence sets the mood of the product.
+So we start with a small kit of patterns to watch for, and a few to skip.

 Three language traps